 Killing Bamboo with Chemicals

-- Cut bamboo to soil level and allow new shoots to grow: As weird as it may sound, you must enable the bamboo to regrow after you cut it down or mow it to the ground.
+As weird as it may sound, you must enable the bamboo to regrow after you cut it down or mow it to the ground.
 This way you can then use your herbicide to spray or paint it.
 If you try to apply herbicide to the mature bamboo, you are wasting your time.
 You could time your bamboo cutting for late winter so that by the time new growth arrives in late spring or early summer you can apply the herbicide.

-- Put glyphosate herbicide on the bamboo stalks, leaves, and shoots: Glyphosate herbicide is a powerful agent that kills any plant with which it comes into contact.
+Glyphosate herbicide is a powerful agent that kills any plant with which it comes into contact.
 So, you should be careful that you apply this herbicide only to the bamboo shoot, leaves, and stalks.
 Allow enough time for the herbicide to penetrate the plant.
 Unless you are told to do so, avoid applying this herbicide to the soil surrounding the bamboo.
 This application does not work.
 Also, be careful with the herbicide if the bamboo you want to kill is close to any water supply source like a lake or river.
 Avoid contaminating the water.

-- Use a stump and root killer: An alternative is to chop down the bamboo and apply a stump and root killing solution containing glyphosate or triclopyr to the regrowing foliage.
+An alternative is to chop down the bamboo and apply a stump and root killing solution containing glyphosate or triclopyr to the regrowing foliage.

-- Repeat: Unfortunately, one application of herbicide to bamboo is not enough to get rid of it.
+Unfortunately, one application of herbicide to bamboo is not enough to get rid of it.
 You will need to continue this treatment until there is no sign of bamboo growth anywhere.
-This treatment will take diligence on your part as you must look out for new shoots and apply your herbicide every time a new shoot emerges.
+This treatment will take diligence on your part as you must lookout for new shoots and apply your herbicide every time a new shoot emerges.
 At the same time, you must continue to dig out the rhizomes (underground stems) with your sharp garden spade or digging implement.
 Bamboo is a pesky plant that will find ways around you if you are not alert.
 When using herbicide, carefully follow the instructions.

-- Regularly mow the area: Keep mowing the area to prevent the bamboo from growing back and getting out of control again.
+Keep mowing the area to prevent the bamboo from growing back and getting out of control again.
 You will need to mow frequently to keep bamboo regrowth under control.
 When you mow the area regularly, the rhizomes cannot flourish as it no longer receives sunlight.

 If you intend to keep some of your bamboo, such as for a property line of sorts, you can keep it contained.
 To do so, create an open-sided barrier or a fully enclosed one.

-- Open-sided barrier: Excavate a curved or half-circle trench around the bamboo.
+Excavate a curved or half-circle trench around the bamboo.
 Ensure that the barrier is around 28 inches deep so that the rhizomes cannot escape beyond the enclosed area.
 Twenty-eight inches is deep enough as rhizomes rarely travel deeper than that.
-You can create the barrier from concrete or use metal for the job.
+You can create a barrier from concrete or use metal for the job.
 Avoid using wood, as it will eventually decompose and allow the bamboo rhizomes to escape.
 An effective bamboo barrier is made of high-density polypropylene that is 40 mil or heavier.
 If you set this barrier along your fence, put it directly along it leaving around 2 inches (or 5.1cm) above the ground.
 You will still need to prune the roots to keep the bamboo under control.

-- Check for rhizomes: While you continue to kill or contain the bamboo on your property, check for rhizomes that might escape.
+While you continue to kill or contain the bamboo on your property, check for rhizomes that might escape.
 This action is important, as the bamboo plant will try everything to remain alive.
 It will send rhizomes out further until it finds an opportunity to send up new shoots.
 Keep a sharp lookout, as you must attack the rhizome and new shoot as they emerge.

 As you can see, killing bamboo is not a walk in the park.
 The bamboo is a very resistant plant that can multiply like grass once there is an attempt to eradicate it.
 You must remain vigilant against every effort of the plant to spread.
 Killing bamboo to keep your property from becoming infested is a necessary step so that you can continue to enjoy your space.
 Although bamboo may be a useful plant for various craft-making and creative uses, it remains an unwanted pest in areas that can do without it.
 So, once you have done all that is required and see no more bamboo, then you can say you have conquered this very hardy invader.